 One limitation compared to plug-ins running in a FileMaker Pro client, is that server-side and web-side plug-ins can't make use of a graphic user interface (GUI).
 This makes sense as FileMaker Server is running without a user anyway.
 Practically this means that plug-ins can't show dialog boxes, progress bars, flash dialogs etc. For example Troi File Plug-in contains a function TrFile_SelectFileDialog, which shows a dialog to let a user select a file.
 As this is not allowed, this function won't work on Server, and will return the error code kErrNotAvailableOnServer.

 When you run a plug-in server-side, it will run in the context of the FileMaker Server application.
 FileMaker Server runs in a non-logged-in state and does not have permissions.
 You should be aware of this when you use a plug-in such as Troi File Plug-in: as long as you are targeting files or folders inside the Server Documents folder you should be OK, but outside of that you are likely to get permission errors.

-FileMaker Server 13 can now also install plug-ins by running a server-side script, with the "Install Plug-in File" script step.
-You need to enable this in the Admin Console of FileMaker Server 13: go to Database Server and then to the Server Plug-ins tab.
+FileMaker Server 13 to 15 can install plug-ins by running a server-side script, with the "Install Plug-in File" script step.
+You need to enable this in the Admin Console of FileMaker Server 13 to 15: go to Database Server and then to the Server Plug-ins tab.
 Enable this checkbox: